No Man's Land (2001 film)

 No Man's Land (Ničija zemlja) is a 2001 war film that is set in the midst of the Bosnian War.
-The film is a parable and marked the debut of Bosnian writer and director Danis Tanović.
-It is a co-production among companies in Bosnia and Herzegovina, Slovenia, Italy, France, Belgium and the United Kingdom.
-The film was first premiered on 19 September 2001 in France.
-The film won the Oscar for Best Foreign Language Film in 2002.
+The film is a parable and marks the debut of Bosnian writer and director Danis Tanović.
+It is a co-production among companies in Bosnia and Herzegovina, Slovenia, Italy, France, Belgium, and the United Kingdom.
+The film first premiered on 19 September 2001 in France.
+It later won an Oscar for Best Foreign Language Film in 2002.

 Plot

-Two wounded soldiers, a Bosniak (Čiki, portrayed by Branko Đurić) and a Bosnian Serb (Nino, portrayed by Rene Bitorajac) are caught between their lines in the no man's land, in a struggle for survival.
+During the Bosnian War, two wounded soldiers, a Bosniak named Čiki and a Bosnian Serb named Nino, are caught between their lines in no man's land.
 The two soldiers confront each other in a trench, where they wait for dark.
-They trade insults and even find some common ground.
-Confounding the situation is another wounded Bosniak soldier (Cera, portrayed by Filip Šovagović) who wakes from unconsciousness.
-A land mine had been buried beneath him by the Bosnian Serbs; should he make any move, it would be fatal.
+Trading insults at first, they eventually begin to find some common ground.
+Confounding the situation is another wounded Bosniak soldier named Cera who wakes from unconsciousness.
+A land mine has been buried beneath him by the Bosnian Serbs; should he make any move, the mine will explode.

-A French sergeant (Marchand, portrayed by Georges Siatidis), of the United Nations Protection Force (UNPROFOR), gets involved in effort to help the three trapped soldiers, despite initial orders to the contrary by high command.
-UNPROFOR's mission in Bosnia was to guard the humanitarian aid convoys, to remain neutral and act as a mere bystander.
-Luckily, an English reporter arrives on scene, bringing media pressure to bear that moves the United Nations high command to swing into action to try to save the soldiers.
+A French Army sergeant named Marchand, of the United Nations Protection Force (UNPROFOR), gets involved in an effort to help the three trapped soldiers, despite initial orders to the contrary by high command.
+UNPROFOR's mission in Bosnia is to guard humanitarian aid convoys, remain neutral, and act as a mere bystander.
+Fortunately, a British reporter arrives on scene, bringing media pressure to bear that moves the UN high command to swing into action to try to save the soldiers.

-A row between the stressed out and fatigued Čiki and Nino gradually escalated even after being rescued.
-Eventually, Čiki shoots Nino and is in turn shot by a Peacekeeper.
-Meanwhile, it is found that the mine cannot be defused.
-The UNPROFOR high command tries to save face: they lie, saying that Cera has been saved and they leave the area, along with the reporters and everyone else.
+A row between the stressed out and fatigued Čiki and Nino gradually escalates even after being rescued.
+Eventually, Čiki shoots Nino and in turn is shot by a UN Peacekeeper.
+Meanwhile, it is discovered that the mine underneath Cera cannot be defused.
+The UN high command tries to save face; they lie, saying that Cera has been saved and they leave the area, along with the reporters and everyone else.

 In reality, Cera is left alone and desolate in the trenches, still immobilized by the mine.
-Meanwhile, the UNPROFOR commander has arranged false information to be passed to both Bosnian and Serb troops, to make them believe their enemies will be trying to reoccupy the trench at night (which each side would try to counter with an artillery barrage that presumably will kill Cera and obliterate the evidence).
+Meanwhile, the UN commander has arranged false information to be passed to both Bosnian and Serb forces, in order to make them believe that their enemies will be trying to reoccupy the trench at night (which each side would try to counter with an artillery barrage that will presumably kill Cera and destroy the evidence).